Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling

 \section{Abstract}

-{This paper develops a mathematical framework for studying the newly discovered solar inertial oscillations, offering promising new avenues for exploring the Sun's dynamics.
-Under the assumption of purely toroidal motions, the stream function of the flow satisfies a fourth-order scalar equation governing inertial waves on the rotating Sun.
+{ This paper develops a mathematical framework for interpreting observations of solar inertial waves in an idealized setting.
+Under the assumption of purely toroidal linear waves on the sphere, the stream function of the flow satisfies a fourth-order scalar equation.
 We prove well-posedness of wave solutions under explicit conditions on differential rotation.
-Moreover, we study the inverse problem of simultaneously reconstructing viscosity and differential rotation parameters from either complete or partial surface observations.
-To this end, we verify the tangential cone condition, ensuring the convergence of iterative regularization methods.
-Numerical experiments employing the Nesterov-Landweber iteration confirm robustness of the reconstruction across different observation schemes and noise levels.} \paragraph{Key words.}inverse problems, differential equations on manifolds, forth order elliptic differential equations, helioseismology, inertial waves, iterative regularization, tangential cone condition
+Moreover, we study the inverse problem of simultaneously reconstructing viscosity and differential rotation parameters from either complete or partial surface data.
+We establish convergence guarantee of iterative regularization methods by verifying the tangential cone condition, and prove local unique identifiability of the unknown parameters.
+Numerical experiments with Nesterov-Landweber iteration confirm reconstruction robustness across different observation strategies and noise levels.} \paragraph{Keywords.} Inverse problems, differential equations on manifolds, fourth-order elliptic differential equations, helioseismology, inertial waves, iterative regularization, tangential cone condition.